If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 5) Investing in Stocks and Shares

-I wouldn’t start doing with this without spending a bit of time learning about investing first.
+I wouldn’t start doing this without spending a bit of time learning about investing first.
 That being said, if you have savings then you could be getting a much better return on your money by placing your money into the stock market.
 If your savings are sitting in your account, the value is essentially decreasing with inflation.

 In the UK, you even have the added bonus of using a Stocks and Shares ISA which mean you won’t pay any tax on the profit you make, including dividend pay-outs on up to £20,000 per year.